 Professor Filip Meysman - Microbial electricity

 Professor Filip Meysman and his team do research on bacteria living in the bottom of the sea.
 These long filamentous bacteria are capable of generating and mediating electricity over centimeter-scale distances.
 Quite a disruptive finding!
-The work of the ECOBE group is explained on their website.
+The work of the ECOBE group (now ECOSPHERE) is explained on their website.

 Inaugural lectures 2016